Cherry Blossoms and Airplanes: The Best Places to Visit in Narita

 Rakuten Hometown Tax

-So I bought a Kappa Capture Permit at the gift shop in the traditional gardens.
+So I bought a Kappa Capture Permit at the gift shop in the Denshoen Garden.

-On the back of the permit are the "Seven Rules for Capture," which list things to be careful of when capturing a kappa, such as "catch it without damaging the plate on its head or spilling the water in the plate."
+On the back of this permit are the "Seven Rules for Capture," which state precautions to take when capturing a kappa, such as "catch it without damaging the head dish or spilling the water in the dish."

-Read the instructions carefully and then go and capture it.
+Read the instructions carefully and then go capture it.

-"It is not uncommon to see what are said to be kappa footprints in the sand on the riverbank, especially the day after it has rained."
+"It is not uncommon to see what are said to be kappa footprints in the sand on the riverbank, especially the day after it rains."

 It is spelled as follows.

-The most well-known of these is Kappa-fuchi, which flows behind Jokenji Temple.
-Jokenji Temple's Kappa-fuchi is about a five-minute walk from Denshoen Garden.
+The most well-known of these is Kappa Pond, which flows behind Jokenji Temple.
+Jokenji Temple's Kappa Pond is about a five-minute walk from Denshoen Garden.

-If you walk from Denshoen Garden through the hop fields towards Jokenji Temple, you will come across Kappa no Chaya, a rest stop.
+If you walk through the hop fields from Denshoen towards Jokenji Temple, you will come across Kappa no Chaya, a rest stop.

-The most popular item at Kappa no Chaya is the Zashiki Warashi Soft Serve Ice Cream, made with plenty of red beans, Zashiki Warashi's favorite food.
+The most popular item at Kappa no Chaya is the Zashiki Warashi Soft Cream, which is made with plenty of Zashiki Warashi's favorite food, red beans.

-The soft serve ice cream has a mild flavor and the red cone design is cute, resembling a kimono.
+This soft serve ice cream has a mild flavor and is decorated with a cute red cone that resembles a kimono.

 Business hours: 10:00-16:00